Once you've created your widget, follow the appropriate steps below to add it to your website.

 Note: Make sure you have selected the Show Mobile and Desktop option on the bottom menu to allow you to set the width as it will be displayed on both display sizes.

-In the top left-hand corner you will see a blue highlighted link (SITE PREVIEW) that you can use to open up your live website.
+In the top left-hand corner of the Preview page, you will see a blue highlighted link (SITE PREVIEW) that you can use to open up your live website.

 Adding your Slideshow Display widget